 The son of immigrants who fled communist Eastern Europe immediately after World War II, Andrew P. Harris, M.D., has spent a lifetime serving his neighbors, country and community.
 Whether it was as a physician at the prestigious Johns Hopkins Hospital, as a medical officer in the Naval Reserve, as a hard-working state senator, or now as congressman, Andy has made a life by serving others.
 He is dedicated to making sure every constituent in the 1st Congressional District receives the highest-quality assistance and is well-represented in the halls of Congress.

 Serving his neighbors.
-Andy is a proud father of five children (Joe, Becky, Irene, Jessica and Danny), grandfather of two (Charles, Abigail), and husband to Cookie for over 33 years.
-Born in working-class Brooklyn in 1957, Andy grew up one of four boys..
+Andy is a proud father of five children (Joe, Becky, Irene, Jessica and Danny), grandfather of four (Charles, Abigail, Arthur, and Andrew), and had been married to his late wife Cookie for over 33 years.
+Born in working-class Brooklyn in 1957, Andy grew up one of four boys.
 He found his calling studying medicine at the Johns Hopkins Hospital in Baltimore, where he continued to practice as an anesthesiologist for over three decades.
 Obstetric anesthesiology was his subspecialty, and over those years has helped thousands of women through their labor and delivery.
 For many years, his peers chose him to be named as one of the nation’s “Best Doctors” in his specialty.
-Recently, Andy still practices at Memorial Hospital in Easton, Maryland. .
+Recently, Andy still practices at Memorial Hospital in Easton, Maryland.